abhisek2016/Digital_Watch/README.md

 # Digital_Watch
-This is my First attempt to design a digital watch in C language.
+This is my First C Assignment to design a digital watch.
 It is very basic code.
-You have to intiallise Date and Time then it will show you time.
+You have to intiallise Date and Time then it will show you time.The Interesting part was to measure sencond.I checked it for hours and found almost accurate.